Jedi-Vision/jedi-vision-nano-code/examples/README.md

 To use, manually install the `vosk` package with ```pip install vosk```.

+You might run into an issue with `sounddevice` failing to find `PortAudio`, see [here](https://stackoverflow.com/questions/49333582/portaudio-library-not-found-by-sounddevice) for a fix

 ```bash
 usage: run_vosk.py [-h] [-l] [-f FILENAME] [-d DEVICE] [-r SAMPLERATE] [-m MODEL]